 The Process

-4. Liquidation: The period in which the acquired company is either sold or brought to an IPO enables the private equity company and its investors to liquidate their investments.
-The end goal of this process is to generate a higher multiple of earnings (i.e. value addition) than the company or asset was acquired for.
+4. Liquidation: The time in which the acquired company is either sold or taken to an IPO to allow the private equity firm to liquidate the investments of the investors in the company.
+The ultimate goal of the entire process is to create a higher multiple of earnings (value addition) than the price at which the company or asset has been acquired by the private equity firm.

 Characteristics of Firms that Private Equity Invests In

-- Cash generation potential of business
+- Cash generation potential of the business

 - Potential to disrupt an industry